avborup/kitty/README.md

 # Kitty
 Kitty is a command line interface for interacting with the [Kattis](https://open.kattis.com) platform for coding challenges.
 Kitty allows you to fetch problems and test and submit solutions straight from your terminal - and with more features to come!

+Credit must be given where credit is due; this CLI has been inspired by the [official submission script from Kattis](https://open.kattis.com/help/submit) and the Python Kat CLI from the guys over at [Duckapple/Kat](https://github.com/Duckapple/Kat).

 ## Usage
 To get a list of all usable commands and their description, run
 ```sh